 Step 4: Decide on Your Marriage Venue

-• Civil, Religious, or Mixed Marriage: You need to decide on the type of ceremony you prefer.
-Dubai Courts conducted the civil marriage while the religious marriage proceeds according to your faith.
+- Civil, Religious, or Mixed Marriage: You have to choose the kind of ceremony you like.
+Dubai Courts performed the civil marriage at the same time the religious marriage is being conducted as per your faith.

-• Venue Considerations: Your wedding venue can be a religious institution, a civil court, or a scenic spot.
-Be sure to book the venue early to avoid last-minute snafus.
+- Venue Considerations: Location of your wedding may be a church, a civil court or a scenic location.
+Make sure that you book the venue in advance in order to avoid the last-minute snags.

 Step 5: Arrange the Marriage Ceremony